Dictating into VS Code with Parakeety

 You finish a multi-file refactor and stage the changes.
 You open the source-control panel to write the commit message.
 Typing, most engineers write something tight and uninformative ("refactor cache layer").
 Dictated, the same engineer naturally writes the version their teammate actually needs:

 "Make the retry policy in upstream client configurable.
-The backoff used to be hardcoded to two seconds; this PR extracts a RetryConfig with initial delay, max delay and jitter, defaulting to the previous behaviour so callers do not have to opt in.
+The backoff used to be hardcoded to two seconds; this PR extracts a RetryConfig with initial delay, max delay and jitter, defaulting to the previous behavior so callers do not have to opt in.
 All existing call sites now pass the default config explicitly, and there is a new unit test exercising the jitter calculation.
-No production callers should change behaviour."
+No production callers should change behavior."

 Around twenty seconds dictated.
 Typed, that is closer to ninety.
 The PR description gets the same content; the review goes faster because the reviewer does not have to reconstruct the context from the diff.